Contra: Legacy of War

 This encapsulates everything wrong with the game.

 The absolute worst has to be the extensive amount of platforming.
 Remember what I said about the camera giving a sub optimal view of the area?
 Now imagine dealing with platforming sequences along the lines of a Super Mario Bros.
 It’s like Landstalker but worse.
-It doesn’t work and unfortunately the second half of the game relies on it heavily.
+It does not work and unfortunately the second half of the game is rife with it.
 Prepare to lose a considerable number of lives trying to navigate even the simplest sequence of three platforms.
-God I can’t believe I managed to tolerate it all the way to the end.
+God I cannot believe I was able to tolerate it all the way to the end.

 I’m struggling to find anything positive to say.
 I suppose if you like relentless action the game has that in spades.
 Enemies spawn infinitely and attack from all sides.
-If the aiming controls were better realized as in Neo Contra this could have been decent.
-It certainly has the intensity the series is known for.
+If the aiming controls were like the later Neo Contra this could have been decent.
+It certainly has the series’ famous intensity.
 I actually like one or two of the levels in spite of their flaws.
 Stage three features a nonlinear segment in a speedboat as you take out scuba diving enemies and mines.
 There are a few miniboss battles that prove challenging without being frustrating as well.
 These moments are rare and you’ll have to suffer through hours of painfully gameplay to even see them.
 It’s not worth it in my opinion, not when truly awesome games like Silent Bomber exist on the same platform.

-With all of the problems I’ve run down it should come as no surprise that Legacy of War is unflinchingly difficult.
-Between the shifting camera, infinite enemy spawns and their lethal accuracy you’ll be hard pressed to live more than a few minutes.
+With all of the problems I have run down it should come as no surprise that Legacy of War is unflinchingly difficult.
+Between the shifting camera, infinite enemies and their lethal accuracy you will barely survive more than a few minutes.
 If you can believe it there is no death animation; the only indication you’ve died is a brief scream!
 But more than anything else the ill-conceived platforming segments completely ruin the game.
 They become progressively longer and ultimately climax in the game’s final level.
 This abomination takes place on a transparent playing field obscured by the final boss’s face and is near incomprehensible.
-I’m going to stop because I’m getting mad all over again but you get my point.
+I am going to stop because I’m getting mad all over again but you get my point.

 In Closing